-One of the questions insurance company providers invariably ask when calculating a car insurance premium quote is how long you have lived at your address.
-If the answer to that question is a year or more, it paints a better picture of your stability than if you have only been there a matter of months.
+car insurance quoteis how long you have lived at your current address.
+If the answer to that question is a year or more, it paints a better picture of your financial stability than if you have only been there a matter of months.

-discount, you may then need to prove your good rental history of paying on time, keeping the property in good condition, and getting along with neighbors well.
+discount, you may then need to prove your rental history of paying on time, keeping the property in good condition, and getting along with the neighbors.

 - Tip: Bear in mind, however, that agents are not necessarily transparent about discounts for which you qualify.
 In many cases, you must ask if they have certain discounts and if you are eligible.
 There is nothing to be lost in asking and only potential savings to be gained.